 OVERVIEW: The U.S. Bancorp Foundation is the philanthropic arm of the financial services company.
 It provides grants in arts and culture in areas where its bank has a presence.

-IP TAKE: The U.S Bancorp Foundation is a significant supporter of dance organizations—particularly performance groups—within its focus on arts and culture.
-The foundation views this support as part of a larger context of community development and uplift.
+IP TAKE: The U.S Bancorp Foundation is a significant supporter of dance organizations, particularly performance groups, within its focus on arts and culture.
 This funding is an open application process and includes the potential for general operating costs.
 But keep in mind that funded dance projects must take place in one of the 28 states where its corporate side does its banking.

 PROFILE: The U.S. Bancorp Foundation is the philanthropic arm of U.S. Bancorp, the financial services company based in Minneapolis.
 A word here about corporate nomenclature: The company U.S. Bancorp is often referred to as U.S. Bank, which is the signage their bank storefronts (and commercial website) use.
 By extension, U.S. Bancorp Foundation is often referred to as U.S. Bank Foundation—on its own website, the two names are used somewhat interchangeably.
-But be aware that formally speaking (including by IRS designation) the foundation discussed here is the U.S. Bancorp Foundation.
+However, formally speaking (including by IRS designation), the foundation discussed here is the U.S. Bancorp Foundation.

-Regardless of the flexibility in its naming, this foundation supports grantmaking to arts organizations.
-In past years, the foundation provided $26.2 million in grant funding, and more than 15 percent of that went to its focus on Cultural and Artistic Enrichment, with directives to develop audiences (particularly in underserved populations), bring “select and limited civic amenities” to rural communities, and to promote arts education.
+Regardless of the flexibility in its naming, this foundation supports grantmaking to the arts.
+In past years, the foundation conducted $26.2 million in grant funding, more than 15 percent of that was dedicated to Cultural and Artistic Enrichment.
+Arts grantmaking here seeks to develop audiences (particularly in underserved populations), bring “select and limited civic amenities” to rural communities, and to promote arts education.